Adolfo López Mateos: Labor

-The government attempted to reduce labor unrest by setting up a National Commission for the Implementation of Profit Sharing which apportioned between 5% to 10% of each company's profits to organized labor.
+The government attempted to reduce labor unrest by setting up a National Commission for the Implementation of Profit Sharing which apportioned between 5% and 10% of each company's profits to organized labor.
 In 1960, Article 123 of the Constitution of 1917 was amended.
 There were guarantees written into the constitution concerning salaries, paid holidays, vacations, overtime, and bonuses to government civil servants.
+For instance, government employees would now be safeguarded by minimum-wage legislation.
 However, government workers were required to join the Federation of Union Workers in Service to the State (FSTSE) and forbidden to join any other union.

-Tight price controls and sharp increases in the minimum wage also ensured that the workers' real minimum wage index reached its highest level since the presidency of Lázaro Cárdenas.
+In November 1962, several amendments were made to Article 123 of the Constitution following ratification by 20 state legislatures.
+These amendments introduced the right of workers discharged without just cause to 3 months' salary, or reinstatement, the right of workers to share profits, a new system for determining minimum wages (to ensure their adequacy), new regulations governing work performed by women and minors, and (as noted by one study) "the application by the Federal Government of the labor law in the petrochemical, metallurgical, steel and cement industries".